You’re going to Iceland! Beautiful, glorious, unpredictable Iceland.

 Careful, though: You might even fall in love!
 I sure did!

-Second: You’re probably wondering what on Earth to pack.
+Second: You’re probably wondering “how to pack for Iceland?”

 Let’s explore this a bit.